Support Graph Preconditioners for Off-Lattice Cell-Based Models: Support Graph Preconditioners

 Since we are working with matrix-weighted graphs, we define an MST with respect to the minimum eigenvalues of the weights, a choice that is justified in the next section.
 In the case of $\mathfrak{C}$, this is equivalent to weighting by contact area.
 We also include the self-loops (i.e., the cell-substrate friction) in the MST.
 Let $\mathfrak{T}$ be an MST of $\mathfrak{C}$ and let $P$ be its block Laplacian.
 We call $\mathfrak{T}$ a support graph of $\mathfrak{C}$ and $P$ an MST preconditioner of $\Gamma$.

 Vaidya's second class of preconditioners builds on the first by adding edges back to an MST.
-Given a parameter $t$, we split $T$ into $t$ disjoint subtrees of roughly the same size where each subtree has at most $m/t$ vertices.
-Then we add the maximum weight edge in $\mathfrak{C}$ between each pair of subtrees if they are connected in $\mathfrak{C}$ but not in $T$.
-Let $\mathfrak{T}'$ be the augmented support graph and $P'$ its block Laplacian.
+Given a parameter $t$, we split an MST into $t$ disjoint subtrees of roughly the same size where each subtree has at most $m/t$ vertices.
+Then we add the maximum weight edge in $\mathfrak{C}$ between each pair of subtrees if they are connected in $\mathfrak{C}$.
+Let $\mathfrak{T}'$ be an augmented MST and $P'$ its block Laplacian.
 We call $P'$ an augmented MST preconditioner of $\Gamma$.
 The theoretically optimal value of $t$ is approximately $n^{1/4}$ \cite{chen2003vaidya}.

 The only step left to define is how we generate the support graph.
 Prim's algorithm is the best choice for finding an MST because it tells us, at no extra cost, how to permute the rows and columns of the block Laplacian to generate zero fill during factorization.
 We prove this in the next subsection.
 The time complexity of Prim's algorithm is $\mathcal{O}(m\log n)$.
 Augmenting an MST is straightforward once it has been decomposed into subtrees.
 A simple partitioning algorithm is presented in \cite[\textsc{TreePartition}]{chen2003vaidya} and a more sophisticated one in \cite{spielman2014nearly}.